-Many data management proposals state mid- and long-term goals without describing a strategy or listing the key activities and timelines needed to move toward these goals.
-Consequently, their long-term vision lacks connection to near-term activities, ones that are largely determined by day-to-day needs and issues.
+Many data management proposals state mid- and long-term goals without describing a strategy or listing the key activities and timelines needed to achieve these goals.
+Consequently, their long-term vision lacks connection to near-term activities, which are largely determined by day-to-day needs.
+Developing a time x task matrix like a Gantt Chart can be helpful to projects, particularly ones with a lot of objectives, tasks, or cooperators and can help proponents allocate resources and staff.